 That can only happen if we fully understand human psychology, the causes of stress and distraction, the types of distractions that can and should be eliminated, and how to best present useful information from the right set of tools to position operators for success.
 We will explore these topics, and more, in posts during the months to come.

-What issues are you grappling with in your control room?
-Let me know and I’ll try and incorporate answers in upcoming blogs.
+Let us know issues you are grappling with in your control room.
+We’ll try and incorporate some answers in upcoming blogs.
 This will always be done without attributing the question to a specific person or organization.